 Bath Road │53 previous / next │main map / bath road map

-![]() Paraffin, which was used for heating, was one of the commodities available from this large, double-fronted shop.
+Paraffin, for domestic heating, was one of the commodities available from this large, double-fronted shop.
 It was dispensed from a receptacle on the counter into the customers’ own container and sold by the pint.
 Most containers were acceptable with the strict exception of milk bottles, which were routinely returned to the dairies for re-use and the taste of paraffin would have tainted the milk.
 In the early days many householders still used gas for domestic lighting, which explains why inverted gas mantles were also available here.

 |